bitrise-io/devcenter/_articles/en/code-signing/xamarin-android-code-signing/xamarin-android-code-signing.md

 1. Open Visual Studio.
 2. Double click on your Xamarin Android project to open **Project Options**.
 3. Select the **Android Package Signing** in **Build group**.
-4. Select your configuration and platform in the **Configuration - Platform**.
+4. Select your configuration and platform in **Configuration - Platform**.
 5. Check the **Sign .APK file using the following keystore details**.
 6. Fill out the signing information.